 11 bad driving habits you should ditch right now

-We've taken a look at a few widely accepted driving habits to give some clear cut advice on whether they're right or wrong.
+In this guide we've taken a look at a few widely accepted driving habits to give some clear cut advice on whether they're right or wrong.

 Read on to find out if you're falling foul of any of these and can help improve your driving by changing a few age-old habits.